SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 ### Loading what you need is better than byte shaving

 One technique at the build-stage that is ideal for performance, is building minimal packages based on likely use.
 At page load, you'll want to load, parse, and execute as little JavaScript as possible.
-Require.js allows me to "exclude" modules from my builds and [create separate secondary modules](https://github.com/requirejs/example-multipage/blob/master/tools/build.js#L8-L45).
+Require.js allows you to "exclude" modules from your builds and [create separate secondary modules](https://github.com/requirejs/example-multipage/blob/master/tools/build.js#L8-L45).
 Rather than shaving bytes in your app files, you can avoid loading entire sections of code.
 Most sections of an app have predictable entry points that you can listen for before injecting more functionality.

-In my current app, only a fraction of the users click on the button that causes a specific flow to popup.
+In our current app, only a fraction of the users click on the button that causes a specific flow to popup.
 Because of this we can save ~20kb of code at page load time, and instead load it as a mouse gets close to the button, or after a few seconds of inactivity (to prime the cache).
 This technique will go a much longer way than any of your normal byte saving tricks, but is not always the easiest and for that reason is often avoided.

 ![/images/js_app_deploy/delaypackage.gif](/images/js_app_deploy/delaypackage.gif)

-Check your network panel the next time you have gmail open to see how [Google feels about this technique](http://googlecode.blogspot.com/2009/09/gmail-for-mobile-html5-series-reducing.html).
+Check your network panel the next time you have Gmail open to see how [Google feels about this technique](http://googlecode.blogspot.com/2009/09/gmail-for-mobile-html5-series-reducing.html).
 They take an extra step and bring the code in as text, and don't bother parsing or executing it until they need to.
 This is good for low-powered/mobile devices.